Foebus/castsort/README.md

 # Time complexity

+The time complexity of this algorithm is hard to compute as it highly depends on the values and the way these values are represented.
 This algorithm has a time complexity a bit hard to compute as it depends on the values, and thus the way those values are represented.
 Most of the time, the time complexity is of order of n, if the values create order of n collisions, the complexity may be higher.
 To have a time complexity higher than O(n), the values must be in the same slot in a significant way recursively.
-To have a complexity of O(n*s), we thus need to have values recursively close s times.
+If we have values "recursively close" s times, we will have a complexity of O(n * s).
 Depending on the representation of the values, this value may be limited.

+To break it down, if we have fixed-length values, the s will be a fixed value.
+This implies that the time complexity in this usage will be of O(N)

 # Parallelism